 The “gap” that is referred to is the difference between the results of a school’s disadvantaged students and non-disadvantaged students (others) at GCSE level (attainment in year 11).

-At Thomas Deacon Academy, whilst we appreciate the importance of examination success, our focus is also concerned with developing confident and resilient youngsters who feel assured in everything that they do.
-We believe that if our disadvantaged students are good learners then the results will come!
+At Thomas Deacon Academy, whilst we appreciate the importance of examination success, our focus is also concerned with developing confident and resilient young people who feel assured in everything that they do.
+We believe that if our disadvantaged students are good learners then the results will come.

 Our approach to Pupil Premium